siberianfox/tinygwiki/Dual-Gantry-Configuration.md

 This page describes how to set up configuration for a Dual gantry setup.
 The example given is a Shapeoko with a Dual Y gantry.

 ## Overview
 A dual gantry setup uses 2 motors to drive a single axis.
-The 4 motors on TinyG can be used like so:
+Commonly the dual gantry is the Y axis, but not always.
+The 4 motors on TinyG can be used to support a dual Y gantry like so:

 	Motor | Axis
 	------|------